MJoergen/de10-nano-old/Episode_2_hdmi/README.md

 generates a nice pattern on the HDMI video output.

 ## The design
-First of all, since the DE10 Nano board contains a ADV7513 chip that converts from VGA to HDMI.
-In other words, the FPGA itself needs only to provide a VGA-compatible output, and the extra chip on the board will then convert it to a HDMI output.
+First of all, the DE10 Nano board contains an ADV7513 chip that converts from VGA to HDMI.
+In other words, the FPGA itself needs only to provide a VGA-compatible output, and the extra chip on the board will then convert the VGA signals to a HDMI output.

 There exist plenty of tutorials on generating a VGA output, so I'll just briefly go over the design.
 I've chosen to move all the video output to a separate